jorgecarleitao/arrow2/README.md

 5. array equality
 6. one kernel (`take`) for primitives (1.3x faster than current master).

-Not demonstrated (but deemd feasible with the proposed design):
+Not demonstrated (but deemed feasible with the proposed design):

 1. SIMD
 2. IO (CSV / JSON)